Skip to Content

 With age and hormonal differences, you might find parts of your hair have a different texture.
 Hormones can change the shape of follicles, so you might have a looser curl in parts of your head.

 On the other hand, hair loss starts with finer hair in the area.
-So, if you notice your texture is changing and there is thinning in the area, you might have pre-alopecia.
+So, if you notice your texture is changing to finer strands along with thinning, you may be experiencing hair miniaturization, an early sign of alopecia.

 Do You Have Multi-Textured Hair?